Has plenty of rooms to improve.

 I'm not talking about how good you are about standard grammar.
 Or good in breaking the rules.
 I'm talking about how your readers will relate the work without much of effort.

 While wielding in both hands, the spearman trusts his weapon after his front foot has stepped forward.
 His approaching opponent has ducked and evaded the attack.
+I'm fucked up. has thought by the spearman.

 Although, I always finish everything.
 Those above that I mentioned are what I found critical.